City commissioners to provide feedback on final site options for a downtown Lawrence transit hub

 Each site would feature six bus bays, restrooms, a building for security and canopies and benches to provide more comfort for people waiting for the bus — all things the current location lacks.
 Additionally, the Downtown Station is planned to be staffed by the city from 6 a.m. to 8 p.m.
 Monday through Saturday, according to the Transit Department.

-With the budget for the project at just over $2 million, the city estimates that the cost for construction at city parking lot No. 9 to be about $1.9 million, while the site at city parking lot No. 14 is estimated to cost just under $1.8 million.
+With the budget for the project at just over $2 million, the city estimates the cost for construction at city parking lot No. 9 to be about $1.9 million, while the site at city parking lot No. 14 is estimated to cost just under $1.8 million.

-Commissioners will be asked to provide feedback on the pros and cons of these final site otions.
+Commissioners will be asked to provide feedback on the pros and cons of these final site options.
 A final vote by the commission would happen in December, with the hope that construction could start in late 2025.

 In other business, commissioners will: